jorgebucaran/hyperapp/README.md

 }
 ```

-Reducers can return an entire new model or part of a model.
-If a reducer returns part of a model, it will merged with the current model.
+Reducers can return an entirely new model or part of a model.
+If a reducer returns part of a model, it will be merged with the current model.

 Reducers can be triggered inside a [view](#optionview), [effect](#optioneffects) or [subscription](#optionssubscriptions).